SpectralHiss/space-ape-gbe/README.md

 # space-ape-gbe
 Spaceape Technical Test: Giant Bomb Edition

+We have packaged tests with docker-compose to run, need to first compile binary:
+`docker build . -t space-ape-gbe_binary`
+then
-We have packaged tests and the binary with docker-compose run `docker-compose run test` to run tests
+run `docker-compose run test` to run tests